My Quiet Kitchen

 pin for Pinterest

-Savory, creamy, and rich, this simple Tahini Caesar Dressing is a go-to sauce for so many dishes!
-For this vegan Caesar salad it's paired with crisp romaine, homemade croutons, and oven-roasted chickpeas.
-Make a meal of this hearty salad, or serve it as a side dish.
+Easy Tahini Caesar Dressing is savory, creamy, rich, and quickly comes together in a bowl!
+For this vegan Caesar salad we pair it with crisp romaine, homemade croutons, and roasted chickpeas.
+Make a meal of this hearty salad or serve as a side dish.

 Vegan Caesar topped with Roasted Chickpeas and creamy dressing.

-Lucky for us, fat, salt, and garlic are VERY much accessible to vegans, and in my opinion these are the most important characteristics of Caesar dressing.
+But thankfully, fat, salt, and garlic are VERY much accessible to vegans, and in my opinion these are the most important flavors in Caesar dressing.

 There are a number of different ways to achieve a vegan Caesar, but one of my favorites is with a base of tahini.

 Tahini is so rich and earthy and nutty and fantastic.
 I understand that not everyone is a fan of the flavor of sesame seeds, though.
 And if that's you, no problem!
-You can also make this dressing with raw cashew butter or whole cashews (just whir it up in a blender).
+You can also make this dressing with raw cashew butter or whole cashews or sunflower seeds.
+Though you'll need a blender if using whole nuts/seeds.

 labeled photo of tahini caesar ingredients in a bowl.